thedelchop/radiant_bootstrap/README.markdown

 + [Copy Move](http://github.com/pilu/radiant-copy-move) - Nifty extension that allow you to copy and moves pages around in the tree structue instead of creating duplicates.
 + [Reorder](http://github.com/radiant/radiant-reorder-extension) - Provides an interface within Radiant CMS for the reording of the pages structure for a Radiant site.
 + [Chronicle](http://github.com/jgarber/radiant-chronicle-extension) - Provides page versioning for pages within the Radiant interface for easier content management.
++ [Settings](http://github.com/Squeegy/radiant-settings) - Provides a "Settings" tab in the Radiant CMS interface for better handling of the Radiant configuration options.

 #Usage